 Home |

 Perry M. Murray was born on Nov.
 22, 1868 at Normalville, Fayette County, the eldest son of Elijah and Hannah (Minerd) Murray.
 Tragically, in May 1885, when Perry was 17, his parents died eight days apart.
 He took their deaths very hard, and suffered emotionally the rest of his life.
 He never married.
 Despite a long, deep emotional depression, the Connellsville Courier once reported that "He [is] a very quiet young man and liked by all."
 Perry lived most of his young life in the Normalville area.
-Research of old newspapers shows that in August 1896 he worked in Scottdale, PA, though by November of that year, he had moved to Everson, PA.
-He was still residing in Everson in 1900, and over the years was employed by the Baltimore & Ohio Railroad.
-Yet when he was in his 20s, in 1894, Perry's thoughts turned dark, and he tried to take his own life using a revolver.
-The Courier reported that with the bullet piercing his lung, just above his heart, "all hope he will recover."
+When he was in his 20s, in 1894, Perry's thoughts turned dark, and he tried to take his own life using a revolver in Biddle's Restaurant.
+The Courier reported that with the bullet piercing his lung, just above his heart, and "all hope he will recover."
 He was sent to Dixmont Asylum for the Insane near Pittsburgh, where he eventually "recovered his reason" for a time.
 Upon his release, Perry returned home to Springfield Township, where he is known to have been friends with Jacob Ritenour and to have visited Ritenour's home.
-Again in February 1904, the 34-year-old Perry was forcibly returned to Dixmont after his arrest by Constable Barthold Rottler at the home of a sister in Connellsville.
+Research of old newspapers shows that in February 1895 he was living and working at Port Royal and in May of that year in Smithton.
+He and friends George W. Showman, uncle Martin Miner, Alex Showman, Sigle Bigam, E.S.
+Showalter, Frank Kooser and Fannie Gallen attended the nearby Somerset Centennial on the Fourth of July 1895.
+In August 1896 he was in Scottdale, PA, though by November of that year, he had moved to Everson, PA.
+He was still residing in Everson in 1900, and over the years was employed by the Baltimore & Ohio Railroad.
+He dwelled in Connellsville in 1903 and spent a week's vacation at home in Normalville in late May that year.
+Again in February 1904, the 34-year-old Perry was forcibly returned to Dixmont after his arrest by Constable Barthold Rottler at the Baldwin Avenue home of a sister in Connellsville.
 The Courier reported that he "has been mentally unbalanced for some time.
 He was placed in the police station and papers were made out for his removal to Dixmont" on the 11 a.m. train.
-Having spent time at Dixmont a second time, he was thought "cured" and released.
+He faced charges of disorderly conduct but "put up a good plea and was released," said the Weekly Courier.
+Having spent time at Dixmont a second time, he was thought cured and released.

 In February 1905, his behavior again led to his arrest.
 After stopping into a Connellsville restaurant for a bowl of soup, he got into an argument with proprietor S.M.
 Gilbert, and was ordered to leave.
 In a top headline story, "Lively Smashup in a Peach St. Restaurant," the Courier reported that: He returned a few minutes later and threw a lump of coal through the window and then ran.
 Mr. Gilbert started after him but Murray eluded him.
 After the first disturbance had quieted down Murray returned with a stone and let it go at the other window.
 He smashed it to smithereeens.
 Gilbert and the neighborhood was thoroughly aroused and several men went in search of Murray again but he got away from them.
 In the meantime the police were notified and Officers waited in the alley.
 Murray came walking leisurely down the street and the officers arrested him.
 He had a big stone in his pocket and was bent on smashing the remaining windows.
 This morning before Burgess Patterson Murray denied all connection with the smashing incident, but he was fined $5 and the damage to the restaurant.